Beryl to intensify as deadly storm barrels towards Texas coast

 As it swept over the region, the storm rapidly grew to a Category 4 hurricane before briefly reaching Category 5 intensity, according to the United States-based National Hurricane Center (NHC).

-That made it the fiercest storm ever recorded that early in the Atlantic Hurricane Season, a reality scientists say has been fuelled by human-caused climate change.
+That made it the fiercest storm ever recorded that early in the Atlantic hurricane season, a reality scientists say has been fuelled by human-caused climate change.

-Beryl is expected to make landfall in Texas as a Category 1 hurricane somewhere between the city of Brownsville and north of Corpus Christi, NHC senior specialist Jack Beven told the Associated Press news agency.
+Beryl is expected to make landfall in Texas as a Category 1 hurricane somewhere between the city of Brownsville and north of Corpus Christi, NHC senior specialist Jack Beven told The Associated Press news agency.

 However, he cautioned the storm could strengthen further “if Beryl stays over water longer” than expected.

-He said the storm could see its winds increase from between 27 to 37 kilometres per hour (17 to 23 mph) over the next 24 hours.
+He said the storm could see its winds increase from between 27 to 37 kilometres per hour (17 to 23mph) over the next 24 hours.

 The agency warned of storm surges in northeastern Mexico and along the coast of Texas, as well as flash flooding and life-threatening rip currents.

-Beryl had caused property damage and power outages across Mexico’s Yucatan peninsula, the country’s top tourist destination.
+Beryl had caused property damage and power outages across Mexico’s Yucatan Peninsula, the country’s top tourist destination.

 4am CDT July 6th Key Messages for Tropical Storm #Beryl: